voder-ai/eslint-plugin-traceability/docs/stories/developer-story.map.md

 - What information should be included in error messages to help developers fix annotation issues quickly?
 - Which annotation errors can be auto-fixed safely (missing @supports template, broken file paths)?
 - How should the plugin integrate with existing ESLint configurations and other rules?

+### **Formatter Compatibility Questions:**

+**Annotation Placement:**

+- Should annotation placement be standardized across all block types for consistency?
+- What placement rule eliminates visual ambiguity about annotation scope?
+- How can the plugin work seamlessly with Prettier and other code formatters?
+- Should annotations appear before opening braces or as first line inside braces?
+- What migration path allows projects to adopt new placement standards without breaking changes?

+**Formatter Integration:**

+- Which formatters need special consideration for annotation placement?
+- How should the plugin detect and adapt to formatter preferences?
+- What auto-fix strategies work reliably with formatter behavior?
+- Should the plugin provide configuration options for different formatter ecosystems?

+**Developer Experience:**

+- How can placement rules be simple enough to teach new developers easily?
+- What visual patterns make annotation scope immediately clear?
+- How can the plugin prevent conflicts between linting and formatting?
+- Should projects be able to opt-in to new standards while maintaining backward compatibility?

 ### **Test Traceability Questions:**